smashit-games/smashit-games.github.io/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License with exceptions for any proprietary smashit.games assets or branding.